-Specific immunizations, background checks, CPR certification (American Heart Association BLS Provider QR American Red Cross CPR/AED Professional Rescuer course ONLY), and documentation of a current eye exam are student requirements and all must remain current while in the program.
+For accepted students, specific immunizations, background checks, CPR certification (American Heart Association BLS Provider OR American Red Cross CPR/AED Professional Rescuer course ONLY), health insurance and documentation of a current eye exam are required and must remain current while in the program.
 Additional prerequisites (e.g. drug screening/finger printing) may be required dependent on site-specific student prerequisites.
 All requirements will be at the students' expense.